Museum of Fine Arts Bern

 How to get there

-You can reach the art museum on foot from Bern railway station in 5 minutes.
+You can reach the museum on foot from Bern railway station in 5 minutes.

 Food & Drink

-In the art museum Café, you can get a taste of the museum air – even without museum admission.
+In Kunstmuseum Bern Café, you can get a taste of the museum air – even without museum admission.
 Or you can linger in a refined atmosphere during your visit to the exhibition and fortify yourself with small, yet delicious treats.
 Enjoy carefully prepared specialities such as cakes, pastries, fresh sandwiches, salads and soups.
 And of course, the offering is rounded off with good wine and regional beer.

 Notes